xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ## Grafana

 As InfluxDB v2 is used, all queries are done using the Flux language.
-More information about Flux queries can be found in the [documentation] (https://docs.influxdata.com/influxdb/cloud/query-data/get-started/query-influxdb/).
+More information about Flux queries can be found in the [documentation](https://docs.influxdata.com/influxdb/cloud/query-data/get-started/query-influxdb/).
 Edit the panels to see how they have been built and which queries are used.

 ![panel_edit.png]({{site.baseurl}}/images/panel_edit.png)